 A Clogged Lawn Mower Deck Can Affect Quality of Cut

-Grass can affect your quality of cut.
+Grass can affect the quality of the cut.
 Keeping your mower deck clean of grass buildup is essential.
 Besides scraping your deck during regular service maintenance, there are other steps you can take to avoid grass buildup.

 - Always run your mower at full throttle when the mower deck is engaged.